shrpnsld/nest-in/README.md

 ### Special targets

-By default, all targets would be chosen for the nesting.
-But some targets may have not been designed to be included in the default nesting.
-In the example below `cleanup` target removes configurations and uninstalls programs that were installed previously.
-To exclude it from the default nesting it can be marked with `!` after its name, and it will be nested only if it was specified through a command line or if it is a dependency for another target.
+By default, all targets will be chosen for nesting.
+But some targets may not have been designed to be included in the default nesting.
+In the example below, the `cleanup` target removes configurations and uninstalls programs that were installed previously.
+To exclude it from the default nesting, it can be marked with `!` after its name, and it will be nested only if specified through a command line or if it is a dependency for another target.

 ```bash
 cleanup!